Arranging your visit

 - The Archive occupies an historic building dating from 1688 and access for people with mobility problems is limited.
 More information.

 - We welcome all bona fide researchers to our library and research centre.
 However, we must insist that people under 18 or vulnerable adults must be accompanied by a parent or responsible adult who must stay with them throughout their visit.

 Pre-order catalogued material

-- Visitors making appointments will be asked to search our online Archive catalogue and request Archive items by email or post at least 48 hours in advance.
+- Visitors making appointments will be asked to search our online Archive catalogue and request Archive items by email or post at least two weeks in advance.